netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspecexportersindexipfix">ipfix</a></b></td>
         <td>object</td>
         <td>
-          ipfix configuration, such as ip address and port to send ipfix flows to.<br/>
+          IPFIX configuration, such as the IP address and port to send enriched IPFIX flows to. <i>Unsupported (*)</i>.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#flowcollectorspecexportersindexkafka-1">kafka</a></b></td>
         <td>object</td>
         <td>
-          kafka configuration, such as address or topic, to send enriched flows to.<br/>
+          kafka configuration, such as the address and topic, to send enriched flows to.<br/>
         </td>
         <td>false</td>
       </tr></tbody>